The Churches of Britain and Ireland

 The former Carver Street Wesleyan Chapel. © Gerard Charmley (2012).

 The Cathedral of St. Peter & St. Paul. © Peter Fowler.
-Another view.
-Interior view.
-Both © Aidan McRae Thomson.
+Another view, and the interior, both © Aidan McRae Thomson.
 Link.

 The former Catholic Apostolic Church. © Gerard Charmley (2012).